 INDIVIDUAL COMPETITIONS

-Senior Piping – (March, Strathspey and Reel) open to Pipers over 16, or who are over 14 and have previously won a solo piping competition.
+Senior Piping – (March, Strathspey and Reel) open to Pipers 16 and over, or who are 14 and over and have previously won a solo piping competition.

 Intermediate Piping – (4-Part 2/4 March) open to Pipers aged 14-16 who have not previously won at this level.